decentralized-identity/sidetree/docs/spec/common-functions.md

 ### Commitment Value Generation

-Recovery commitment values ****MUST**** be the [JCS canonicalized](https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-17) [IETF RFC 7517](https://tools.ietf.org/html/rfc7517) JWK representation of the public key that is newly generated each new recovery commitment.
-Implementers and wallets ****MUST NOT**** reuse keypairs across recovery invocations.
+The values used as the revealed secrets for Sidetree's commit/reveal mechanism ****MUST**** be the [JCS canonicalized](https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-17) [IETF RFC 7517](https://tools.ietf.org/html/rfc7517) JWK representations of cryptographic public keys.
+Implementers and wallets ****SHOULD NOT**** reuse keypairs across recovery invocations, and ****MUST NOT**** reuse commitment values (hashes of the JWK reveal values) across the entire lifetime of a DID.

-All other non-Recovery commitment values created for the commit/reveal function of Sidetree operations ****MUST**** be sufficiently random values (e.g. a randomly generated number) and ****MUST**** be unique across operations, without reuse in the operational lineage of a DID.

-Commitment values ****SHOULD**** be deterministically regenerable using the keys bound to a given DID.
-This eliminates the addition of another sensitive value User Agent applications would need to track, secure, and store, which subsequently reduces the possibility of loss.
+The secret JWK values published during the reveal phase of Sidetree's commit/reveal mechanism ****SHOULD**** be deterministically regenerable, to minimize the number of sensitive values User Agent wallet applications need to track, secure, and store.
+The most common way to allow for a regenerable JWK value is to use a key derivation scheme, wherein the JWK value that was committed in the commitment phase is able to be regenerated at a later time (e.g. hardened BIP32 HD key generation).